A Breath of Fresh Air: CA’s Air Exchange and Filtering

 Simultaneously, the air conditioning system is filtering the air already in the room, making it cleaner and safer for us to breathe.
 Scharfenberg indicates that CA’s air conditioning systems filter the air in CA’s clubs nearly 10 times every hour.

-“Over the course of a typical fitness class, the air in a room has been exchanged with fresh air and filtered numerous times,” Scharfenberg said.
+“Over the course of a typical fitness class, the air in a room has been exchanged with fresh air and filtered numerous times,” says Scharfenberg.

 One more layer of safety (and science)